 Potential graduate students: Are you considering graduate studies in linguistics or Hispanic linguistics?
 Unsure of what that entails or what you can study related to syntax?
 Please send me an email so we can explore the possibilities.
 Past and present students, either under my direction or as part of a committee on which I served, have studied the following topics: partitive clitics and clitic doubling in Spanish, idiom processing in L1 and L2 English, the discourse-pragmatics interface with syntax in Finnish, cliticization in Old Spanish and Galego-Portuguese, the syntax of ello in Dominican Spanish, the L3 acquisition of syntax and phonology in Brazilian Portuguese (L1 English/L2 Spanish), nominalized infinitives in Spanish, the second language acquisition of French prosody, Tunisian Arabic-French code switching, bare nominals in Spanish, clitics in Western Iberian Romance, Spanish-English bilingual attrition, and the syntax of the left periphery in Romance.
 Feel free to email me with questions!
 If you haven't read it, I also strongly recommend the book Surviving Linguistics by Monica Macaulay.

 Please see my CV below for a list of UGA graduate student committees and students under my direction.

 Potential CURO students: I typically only do CURO projects/directed readings (HONS 4960H, 4970H) with former students of mine.
 However, I occasionally make exceptions in the case of highly recommended syntax students.
 See my CV below for past and present CURO students and summaries of their projects.

 Courses taught: (Want to know more?
-You can find past syllabi for any UGA course here!)
+You can find past syllabi for my classes and any UGA course here!)